benjamin-chan/TeoPsychiatricSymptoms/docs/report.md

 |:----------|-------------:|-------:|--------:|-------:|-------:|--------:|-----------:|----:|
 |Unadjusted |       679.346|     573| -339.668| 683.335| 692.041|  679.335|         572|  574|
 |Adjusted   |       679.346|     573| -297.961| 633.923| 716.623|  595.923|         555|  574|

+For a 5-point increase in FMSS subscore (the IQR), the adjusted odds ratio is 0.956.

 ### AUDIT-C